 Chief Information Bureau”

-Jim was imprisoned at Fukuoka #17 and given the number 1165.
+Jim arrived at Fukuoka #17 on September 4 and was given the POW number 1165.
 At the camp, the POWs worked in a condemned coal mine where each team of POWs was expected to load three cars of coal a day.
 The POWs worked 12-hour workdays with the constant threat of rocks falling on them.
 Those POWs who the Japanese believed were not working hard enough were beaten.
 The POWs worked in three shifts with a 30-minute lunch and one day off every ten days.

 Life at Fukuoka #17 was hard and there were prisoners who would steal from other prisoners.
 To prevent this from happening, the POWs would “buddy-up” with each other.
 While one man was working in the mine, the POW who was not working would watch the possessions of the other man.
 Jim’s buddy was a Navy seaman who was too sick to work in the mine.
 He also told Jim the latest camp news when he returned from the mine.